bsamek/evergreen-wiki/Commit-Queue.md

 * Add/remove patch definitions for tests to be run against PRs (tags or variant and task regexes)
 * Choose the commit queue mode (CLI or PR)

-# CLI
+# Queue Monitoring
-The Evergreen CLI exposes two subcommands under `evergreen commit-queue` to interact with the commit queue
+The Evergreen CLI exposes two subcommands under `evergreen commit-queue` to monitor the commit queue
 ## List
 List the items on one project's queue.
 ### Options
 * `--project PROJECT, -p PROJECT` list the queue of PROJECT
 ## Delete
 Delete an item from a queue.
 Must be the user who uploaded the item or a project admin.
-If the PR is already picked up by the commit queue it will not be aborted.
+If the item is already picked up by the commit queue it will not be aborted.
 ### Options
 * `--project PROJECT, -p PROJECT` delete from the queue of PROJECT
 * `--item ITEM, -i ITEM` delete the ITEM specified

 # FAQ
+> Can I restart a failed task in a commit queue test?

+Please don't.
+Instead, add the item to the queue again.

 > The merge test for a PR failed.
 How do I resubmit?

 Fix the PR and type another triggering comment.

-> The commit queue hasn't picked up my PR for a while.
+> The commit queue hasn't picked up my changes for a while.

-Check your PR's position in the queue with the CLI.
-Evergreen checks the head of the queue about once a minute.
+Check your position in the queue with the CLI.
+Evergreen checks the head of each queue about once a minute.

 > My project's branch is protected and only signed commits can be merged.
 Can I use the commit queue?

-Yes.
-As long as all the commits in the PR are signed GitHub will do the right thing.
+It depends: it works for PR mode, but not CLI mode.

 > What will the commit message be with the squash merge strategy?

-The commit message is the title of the PR with the PR number appended to the end.
+For PR mode, the commit message is the title of the PR with the PR number appended to the end.
+In CLI mode the message is specified with the `--message` option, or the branch name by default.